What is workforce management and how it works?

 What is the importance of workforce management?

-People in charge of workforce management in the workplace are usually in charge of:
+People in charge of workforce management in the workplace carry a wide array of responsibilities.

 - Managing processes — i.e. establishing and carrying out the relevant goals, policies, and procedures in a company or organization.

 - Managing finances — i.e. directing and overseeing all financial activities, including everything related to project budgets.

 - Overseeing production — i.e. managing activities related to making products.

 - Overseeing service provision — i.e. managing activities related to providing services.

 - Carrying out the necessary consultations — i.e. making arrangements with teams, executives, and department heads about company operations and goals.

 - Carrying out client and partnership negotiations — i.e. negotiating, but also approving all client and partner contracts.

 - Handling appointing — i.e. picking and appointing department heads and team managers.